ministryofjustice/hmpps-assess-for-early-release-api/README.md

 ```
 /Users/<<YOUR-USER-DIR>>/env-config/after.env
 ```
-<em>The IDE behaves a bit odd here, try and selected the folder and file do not type it in!</em>
+<em>The IDE behaves oddly here, try and selected the folder and file do not type it in!</em>
 ### Running all tests from command line
 ```
 ./gradlew clean ktlintformat detekt test integrationtest